 Before you pick up the phone, ensure you have the necessary business license and tax documents on hand.
 You won’t be able to place an order at some companies—or even get their attention—without this information.

 Rules for dealing with certified wholesalers vary from state to state.
 (Do your research.)
 Wholesale suppliers often have a special product license, meaning they legally cannot do business with consumers, only other businesses.

 When you do call, here are key questions to ask:

-- What are the minimum order quantities (MOQS)?
-If you’re looking to order 100 pieces of jewelry but the supplier only offers discounts on orders over 500 pieces, then that’s an issue.
+- What are the minimum order quantities (MOQs)?
+If you’re looking to order 100 pieces of jewelry but the supplier only offers discounts on orders of 500 pieces or more, then that’s an issue.

 - What is the lead time?
 When you’re running a dropshipping business you need to keep your customers happy.
 Knowing the lead time on a product lets you manage customer expectations and not leave them waiting indefinitely.
 Long delays mean unhappy customers.
 Especially when the product is sold out and restocking will take too long.

 Ask clear, direct questions that will help you find answers to your most important questions.

 “I’m thinking of maybe starting a dropshipping business sometime soon” is the type of vague email that a busy wholesaler might just ignore.
 But straightforward questions that show you mean business—such as, “What’s your best price for 250 units per month?”—are more likely to get a reply.